 Understanding Brand Loyalty in Marketing

-Brand loyalty is something an organization earns by providing excellent products and services, along with outstanding customer care and an image that make customers want to purchase.
+Brand loyalty is something an organization earns by providing excellent products and services, along with outstanding customer care and an image that makes customers want to purchase.

 Brand loyal customers are those who continue or repeat purchasing a particular brand of product or service over time.
 To continue receiving the benefits offered by the brand, they are less price sensitive and may even actively promote the brand within their social or business circles.